abdelhay90/game-challenge/README.md

 # Game Ski Code Challenge

 **`WHAT I HAVE DONE`**
-- fixing the bug
+1. Fixed bug that occurs when skier crashes into an obstacle.
-- implement the jumping mechanism with `SPACE` key
+2. Implemented skier jump action with SPACE key
-- adding rhino character and applying its moving catching and killing mechanism
+3. Added Rhino character and applied moving, catching and killing actions.
-- Pause/Resume Game `P` for pause `R` for resume
+4. Added Pause game (key P) and Resume game (key R) functions
-- reload game `D` fir reload game
+5. Reload game with key D
-- adding boost skier speed `B`
+6. Added boost skier speed key B
-- adding simple score board
+7. Added simple score board
-- writing tests with reasonable code coverage: `89.33%` Statements `318/356`, `60.36%` Branches `67/111`, `92.31%` Functions `84/91`, `89.3%` Lines `317/355`
+8. writing tests with reasonable code coverage: `89.33%` Statements `318/356`, `60.36%` Branches `67/111`, `92.31%` Functions `84/91`, `89.3%` Lines `317/355`
-- deployed to heroku on this link: https://ski-game-mod.herokuapp.com/
+9. deployed to heroku on this link: https://ski-game-mod.herokuapp.com/

-Welcome to the Game Code Challenge - Ski Edition!
+**Welcome to the Game Code Challenge - Ski Edition!**

 For this challenge, we have included some base code for Ceros Ski, our version of the classic Windows game SkiFree.
 If you've never heard of SkiFree, Google has plenty of examples.
 Better yet, you can play our version here: